• Home

 • More sensitive than light obscuration

-• Increased concentration accuracy versus Flow Imaging Microscopy (FIM)
+• Increased concentration versus standard Flow Imaging Microscopy (FIM)

 • Self-contained, lower cost solution